 Velveting is a method of cooking meat that involves coating it in starch and other liquids to create a smooth surface.
 It is commonly used in Chinese cuisine.

-Velveted meats are often served cold in salads or as an appetizer and are also often used in stir fries and soups.
+Velveted meats are often served cold in salads or as an appetizer.
+They are also commonly used in stir-fries and soups.

 How To Cut It

-Then, trim away any visible fat.
-Cut the meat across the grain into thin slices.
-You can either slice it thinly, or cut it into cubes.
+Then, you can trim away any visible fat.
+After that, cut the meat across the grain into thin slices.
+You can either slice it thinly or cut it into cubes.
 For cubed flank steak, cut the meat into roughly 1/4″ cubes.

 Cooking

 Brown the beef in a single layer across its surface.
-Place the beef aside and cook the vegetables until tender.
-Add the beef back in to the pan and coat it in the sauce.
+When the steaks are ready, move them aside and cook the vegetables until tender.
+Once the veggies are cooked, add the beef back into the pan and coat it in the sauce.
 Serve immediately.

-There are lots of recipes available online that are simple enough to make at home, but still delicious enough to serve guests.
-For example many stir fries include: beef, ginger, garlic, soy sauce, sesame oil, green onions, rice wine vinegar, and corn starch.
+There are plenty of recipes available online that are simple enough to make at home, yet still delicious and exciting enough to serve to guests.
+For example, many stir fries include beef, ginger, garlic, soy sauce, sesame oil, green onions, rice wine vinegar, and cornstarch.

 If you notice any burning, you can cover the pan with aluminum foil to prevent further damage.
 Depending on the cut, don’t worry about overcooking your beef because the flavor will still come out after it’s finished grilling.

-Teriyaki beef stir fry is a popular chinese dish and is made with a teriyaki beef marinade.
+Teriyaki beef stir fry is a popular Chinese dish, made with a teriyaki beef marinade.
 It’s an easy weeknight dinner that takes just minutes to prepare.
+Better still, it’s a dish the whole family will love.

 For instance, you can use regular white wine vinegar instead of mirin or light brown sugar instead of dark.
 Try different combinations of spices until you find what works best for you.

-The joy of stir fries is that any vegetables you have on hand will work with a terriaki stir fry such as red bell peppers which add a lovely color to the dish.
-Broccoli, snap peas, or even carrots would also be delicious.
+The joy of stir-fries is that any vegetables you have on hand will work with a teriyaki stir fry.
+This includes veggies like red bell peppers which add a lovely color to the dish.
+Broccoli, snap peas, or even carrots can also be delicious.

-Frozen vegetables are fine to use in this recipe just remember to cut them into bite-sized pieces before cooking.
-Make sure to keep everything cooked at the same temperature.
+Frozen vegetables are fine to use in this recipe, just remember to cut them into bite-sized pieces before cooking.
+Make sure you keep everything cooked at the same temperature too.

 To get the best results, try to buy fresh beef whenever possible.
-The flavor will be much stronger when the meat is still alive.
+The flavor will be much stronger.

 If you don‘t have access to fresh meat, then frozen or canned beef will work just fine.
-Just throw all the ingredients together in a wok and fry on a high temeprature.
+Just throw all the ingredients together in a wok and fry at a high temperature.

 In Summary

-There are a plethora of options when it comes to beef stir fries and with the right cut of beef, cooked the right way you could be enjoying a delicious meal in super quick time.
+There you have it, the best steak for stir fry.
+As you can see from this post, there are a plethora of options available when it comes to beef stir-fries.
+With the right cut of beef, cooked the right way you could be enjoying a delicious meal in no time at all.

 Need help with cleanup?
 Here’s how to clean your cast iron pan, or wok.